netsec-ethz/scion-web/README.md

     `./manage.py test`

+3. Get the database ready
+    Option 1: run `python3 ./scripts/reload_data.py users` if you want to start from a clean slate and not import an existing topology

-3. Populate the database from the topology files
+    Option 2: Populate the database from the topology files `python3 ./scripts/reload_data.py` which reloads all the topologies in the main gen folder

-    `python3 ./scripts/reload_data.py`

 4. Generate TLS certificates (WARNING: if you overwrite the existing certificates, you won't be able to connect to ADs that still use them)